pakeke-constructor/umg-mod-monorepo/items/readme.md

 num = inv:count("banana")
 -- gets count of the total number of "bananas" in the

-x, y = inv:getFreeSpace()
+x, y = inv:getFreeSlot()
--- returns the closest empty space in the inventory
+-- returns the closest empty slot in the inventory

 ```